 In her years as a field biologist, she worked on projects to restore habitats, monitor endangered species, studied climate change, identified deep-sea marine invertebrates, and surveyed plant and animal populations, including the threatened West-slope Cutthroat Trout and the California Legless Lizard.

-She has more than 20 years’ experience in environmental education, working in informal field settings with such organizations as the National Park Service and Forest Service, the Monterey Bay Aquarium and the Nature Conservancy in which she developed interpretive displays, gave campfire programs, led nature walks, trained docents and taught children’s activities.
+She has more than 20 years of experience in environmental education, working in informal field settings with such organizations as the National Park Service and Forest Service, the Monterey Bay Aquarium, and the Nature Conservancy in which she developed interpretive displays, gave campfire programs, led nature walks, trained docents and taught children’s activities.
 She has also taught in schools, ranging from stints as a high school and college biology professor, to developing and teaching cross-curricular programs that integrate the arts and sciences.

 In Christine’s current work as an environmental educator, she teaches workshops, leads nature sketching retreats, and offers online classes.

 She has an insatiable drive to travel and observe wildlife in their native habitats.
-She’s been blessed to observe calving glaciers and breaching whales in Alaska, courting alligators in Florida, 5 million bats in Texas, howler monkeys in Honduras and pygmy elephants in Borneo.
+She’s been blessed to observe calving glaciers and breaching whales in Alaska, courting alligators in Florida, giant river otters in Peru, howler monkeys in Honduras, and pygmy elephants in Borneo.

 Since 2012, her travels have taken her all over the Western Hemisphere co-leading international nature tours.

 When not traveling or teaching, Christine can be found in her art studio, creating illustrations for her own projects and for clients as part of her work as a scientific illustrator.
 Learn more about these services and view praise for her work from clients.